phunanon/Insitux/README.md

 (vec 1 "hello" :c)

 ;Creates a dictionary of keys and values
+;Note: dictionaries with duplicate keys only preserve the final duplicate key ;  and its value
-{:a 123, "hello" "world"}           ;commas are optional (dict :a 123 "hello" "world")
+;Note: a dictionary can have one wildcard key, with the first being preserved ;Note: dictionary wildcard keys are matched by type rather than value {:a 123, "hello" "world"}           ;commas are optional {:a 123 :a 234} → {:a 234}
+{:a 123 _ 234}  → {:a 123 _ 234}
+(dict :a 123 "hello" "world")
 (dict [[:a 123] ["hello" "world"]])
 (kv-dict [:a "hello"] [123 "world"])